 What are kWh and Ah?

-For anyone who's spent their life driving petrol and diesel cars, this is completely new territory that can be a little daunting at first.
+For anyone who's spent their life driving petrol and/or diesel cars, this is completely new territory that can be a little daunting at first.
 However, all it takes is a brief familiarisation: the terms and units are very easy to understand, and once you've got the hang of them, you'll never look back.

 Anyone with a background in electronics or electrical engineering will soon spot that the terms used are nothing new.
 The technical terminology revolves around the notion of kilowatts and amperes.